Ready to build a full-stack influencer program?

 - Charlie Munger

 Influencers might demand an extra fee for giving you the rights to use their content.
-You might want to use their videos as testimonials on your website, or as creatives for your paid media campaigns.
+You might want to use their videos as testimonials on your website, or as ad creatives for your paid media campaigns.

 Paying for usage rights is understandable, but make sure you mention that before the content goes live.
 Sometimes, the prices creators quote for usage rights can be unreasonable.
 Make sure it’s no more than 20%-25% of the actual cost of placement (assuming you’re paying for placement).